baycom/rps/README.md

 ```
 ## Factory Reset

-A factory reset can be issued by pressing the PRG button (GPIO0) for more than 5 seconds.
+A factory reset can be issued by pressing the 'PRG' button (GPIO0) for more than 5 seconds.

 ## Over The Air (OTA) Updates

 There is a shell script called 'deploy' which generates a suitable configuration file for OTA.
-For proper OTA operation you have to increase the VERSION_NUMBER in version.h for every new version.
+For proper OTA operation you have to increase the 'VERSION_NUMBER' in version.h for every new version.
 Set your update server location via web frontend at 'OTA URL'.

 ## Building the code

 This project uses Microsoft Visual Studio Code with PlattformIO.
-If you make changes to the web content in the data folder you have to run the script mkinc in the include folder.
+If you make changes to the web content in the data folder you have to run the script 'mkinc' in the include folder.
 The project depends on these libraries:

 - LoRaLib - this library has been modified to enable manchester coding and switching off sync words
 - esp8266-oled-ssd1306 - the OLED display driver library